Adriana-ku06/introstructuredprog/arrays.md

 *	Multi dimensional array

 ## Single Dimensional Array
-In c programming language, single dimensional arrays are used to store list of values of same datatype.
-In other words, single dimensional arrays are used to store a row of values.
-In single dimensional array, data is stored in linear form.
-Single dimensional arrays are also called as one-dimensional arrays, Linear Arrays or simply 1-D Arrays.
+In the programming language c, one-dimensional arrays are used to store a list of values of the same data type, these can be of type integer string or string.
-Declaration of Single Dimensional Array:
+One-dimensional arrays are used to use one row of values.
+In a one-dimensional matrix, the data is stored linearly.
+One-dimensional matrices are also called one-dimensional matrices, linear matrices, or simply 1-D matrices.
+One-dimensional array declaration:
 Example:
 ``` C
 int rollNumbers [60];